 - A generic LDAP directory server

-LDAPS (Secure LDAP) is supported and doesn't have any special requirements from Insight to work.
+LDAPS (Secure LDAP) is supported and doesn't have any special requirements from Assets to work.

 If you are trying to import from an LDAPS source, you can choose to validate the LDAP server certificate with an imported Certificate Authority (CA) certificate.
 If you select to validate the LDAP server certificate, you must import the root CA certificate from the CA that signed the LDAP server certificate, so your Jira can use the CA certificate to validate the LDAP server certificate.
 More information is explained here.